RichardOliver/twitter-friends-blog-rss/README.md

   TWITTER_ACCESS_TOKEN_SECRET
 ```

 These variables need to be populated with your twitter access tokens.
-To get your access tokens you'll need a [Twitter Developer account](https://developer.twitter.com/en/dashboard)
+To get your access tokens you'll need to get a [Twitter Developer account](https://developer.twitter.com/en/dashboard)
 Then to access your keys set up an app in [Twitter Apps](https://apps.twitter.com/)

 (Note: This application uses twitter's User based authentication.)